danielvillahermosadominguez/katalistpaymentservice/README.md

 - [ ] Review the infrastructure and dockerization - use a docker container for the service
 - [ ] Transfer repositories to codurance organization in Github
 - [ ] Migration to AWS
+- [x] WireMock - clean the code and avoid complexity
+- [x] Logs and traceability
+- [x] Paycomet adapter -> test and refactor
+- [x] Integration test for getUserByUserName
+- [x] BDD with database - it should be good to have it.
 - [x] New data in the forms: address, phone
 - [x] TPV interaction - basic uses cases
 - [x] In the form, we should show name and surname if it is NIF, and company name if it is CIF